 Take the pork out of the fridge 1 hour before cooking.
 Generously salt and pepper each side.

-Heat the olive oil in a Dutch oven until quite hot, over medium high heat.
-Sere each loin for 2-3 minutes per side, until they are golden brown.
+Heat the olive oil in a Dutch oven until quite hot, over medium-high heat.
+Sear each loin for 2 to 3 minutes per side, until they are golden brown.
 Remove the pork to a plate.

 Deglaze the Dutch oven with the cider and the Cognac, making sure to scrape up all the brown bits.
 Add the brown sugar, and then let the cider reduce by half, about 10 minutes.